Salmon P. Chase: Chief Justice

 In June 1864, Lincoln surprised Chase by accepting his fourth offer of resignation as Treasury Secretary.
 The Republican Party had at that point already nominated Lincoln as its presidential candidate and the Treasury was in solid shape, so Lincoln no longer needed to keep Chase in the cabinet to forestall a challenge for the presidential nomination.
 But to placate the party's Radical wing, Lincoln mentioned Chase as a potential Supreme Court nominee.

 When Chief Justice Roger B. Taney died in October 1864, Lincoln named Chase to succeed him.
 Nominated on December 6, 1864, and confirmed by the U.S. Senate on the same day, he was sworn into office on December 15, 1864, and served until his death on May 7, 1873.
-One of Chase's first acts as Chief Justice was to admit John Rock as the first African-American attorney to argue cases before the Supreme Court.
+One of Chase's first acts as Chief Justice was to admit John Rock to the Supreme Court Bar, making him the first African-American attorney eligible to argue cases before the Supreme Court.

 Among his more significant decisions while on the Court were: